pulp-platform/pulp-nn/README.md

 It adopts the Height-Width-Channel (HWC) layout to store NN weights and activations and the implementation of the convolution-based kernels as a Matrix Multiplication operation, as proposed by ARM's CMSIS-NN open source library.
 It fully exploits the Xpulp ISA extension and the cluster's parallelism to achieve high performance and high energy efficiency on PULP-based devices.

-The PULP-NN library is described and evaluated fully in [Garofalo et al., arXiv:1908.11263](https://arxiv.org/abs/1908.11263).
+The PULP-NN library is described and evaluated fully in Garofalo et al. [\[arXiv:1908.11263\]](https://arxiv.org/abs/1908.11263).
 If you intend to use or reference PULP-NN for an academic publication, please consider citing it:
 ```
 @misc{garofalo2019pulpnn,
     title={{{PULP-NN: Accelerating Quantized Neural Networks on Parallel Ultra-Low-Power RISC-V Processors}}},